MysticalSquirrel/Tabletop-RPG-Content/docs/TableTop/Custom Systems/One More Quest/Adventurer Sheet - Information.md

 - **Specialization**:
   - Can be a class or a racial specialization.
 - **Level**: You begin at level 1.
-- **Epic Level**: The epic level signifies how you have mastered your class.
+- **Epic Level**: The epic level signifies how you much mastery you gained in your class.
   - You begin at the epic level 0.
   - 10% of the experience you gain also goes into your epic experience.
 - **Experience**: